 philosophy

 Each work begins as an intensity held inside — a weight, a vibration, an inner architecture.
 Drawing becomes the release, a slow offering outward, where private meditations take shape as lines, patterns, and atmospheres.
-In this way, what is concealed is revealed.
-What is felt but not spoken is traced into being.

 The works are not made to illustrate but to open.
 They emerge as portals — thresholds into dimensions where structure loosens into mystery, where abstraction breathes symbols, where the language of geometry bends toward something infinite.
 In entering these portals, one is not asked to solve but to sense, not to define but to dwell.